 • Vineyard acreage in the state of New York State reached its peaked and then began to decline.64

-The historic Judgment of Paris wine tasting comparing California wines with the best wines of France was held in Paris.
+The historic Judgment of Paris occurred.
+It was a wine tasting.
+Compared were California wines with the best wines of France and held in Paris.
 It became the most influential event of wine in the twentieth century in the world of wine.
-Judged blind by leading French wine experts, California wines won first place in both red and white categories.65 Vintners around the world immediately realized that they, too, might be able to produce wines as great, or even greater, than those produced in the most famous regions of France.
-Subsequent events have proved them right.
-The Judgment of Paris tasting competition fundamentally revolutionized the world of wine in the 20th century.66 It has been transformed since that milestone event.
+Judged blind by leading French wine experts, California wines won first place in both red and white categories.65 Vintners around the world were excited.
+They realized that they might be able to produce such wines.
+Wines as great, or even greater, than those produced in the most famous regions of France.
+Later events have proved them right.
+The Judgment of Paris tasting competition fundamentally revolutionized the world of wine.66 It has been transformed wine since that milestone event.

-• Robert M. Parker, Jr., began publishing Wine Advocate and using his 100-point wine rating system.
+• Robert M. Parker, Jr., began publishing Wine Advocate.
+It uses his 100-point wine rating system.
 Parker’s judgments are widely used by consumers in making decisions about their purchases.
 They have a powerful influence on both wine style and prices around the world.
-His judgments are credited with the emergence of the so-called ‘garage wines’ for which there is high demand.68
+His judgments are credited with the emergence of the so-called “garage wines” for which their high demand.68

-• The San Francisco Wine Tasting of 1978 was conducted 20 months after the historic Paris Wine Tasting using the same wines.
+• The San Francisco Wine Tasting of 1978 occurred 20 months after the historic Paris Wine Tasting.
+It used the same wines.
 In this blind competition, the top three wines among both white and red wines were from California.
 Thus, California wines further improved their ranking.69

 • The European Economic Community imposed rules governing wine production in all its member states.70